 However, reading the three sentences together, it is clear that Kästner meant sentence (K3) to be the detailed formulation of the law of continuity.
-Meanwhile, in sentence (K2), Kästner specifically uses the verb applied.
-This indicates that Kästner thinks of sentence (K1) as an application of the law of continuity, rather than the formulation thereof.
-Now in modern mathematics it is certainly true that continuity implies IVT, though the converse is incorrect, as Bolzano himself argued (see [Russ 2004, § 84, pp. 471-472]).
-In his Theory of Functions, Bolzano outlines an idea for a function that takes every intermediate value without being continuous, as follows.
+Meanwhile, in sentence (K2), Kästner specifically used the verb applied.
+This indicates that Kästner thought of sentence (K1) as an application of the law of continuity, rather than the formulation thereof.
+Now, in modern mathematics, it is certainly true that continuity implies the IVT: though the converse is incorrect, as Bolzano himself argued (see Russ 2004, §84, 471-472).
+In his Theory of Functions, Bolzano outlined an idea for a function that takes every intermediate value without being continuous, as follows.

-Bolzano starts with an everywhere discontinuous function W(x) described in §37, defined only on a collection of rational points, and built out of a pair of linear functions of different slope.
-In §39, Bolzano asserts that the remaining infinitely many points can be used to assign the values of the function so as to "fill in" whatever values are missing.
-Bolzano's argument is mentioned in [Sebestik 1992, p.
-395] and [Smoryński 2017] (see p.
-52 and note 49 there).
-For a study of counterexamples to the implication "if f satisfies IVT then f is continuous" see [Oman 2014], [Radcliffe 2016], and [De Marco 2018].
+Bolzano started with an everywhere discontinuous function W(x) described in § 37, defined only on a collection of rational points, and built out of a pair of linear functions of different slope.
+In § 39, Bolzano asserted that the remaining infinitely many points could be used to assign the values of the function so as to 'fill in' whatever values were missing.
+Bolzano's argument is mentioned in Sebestik (1992, 395)20 and Smoryński (2017) (see 52 and note 49 there).
+For a study of counterexamples to the implication 'if f satisfies IVT then f is continuous' see Oman (2014), Radcliffe (2016), and De Marco (2018).

 In conclusion, Bolzano may have interpreted sentence (K1) as the formulation of continuity (rather than an application thereof).
 Unlike Cauchy, Bolzano seems never to have formulated a definition of continuity in terms of infinitesimals.
 It is possible that Kästner's sentence (K3) made no sense to Bolzano, who was therefore led to take sentence (K1) to be the formulation of continuity.
-Thus, while Fries may perhaps have given a different definition of continuity via the satisfaction of IVT (as Bolzano claimed), Kästner apparently did not.
+Thus, while Fries may perhaps have given a different definition of continuity via the satisfaction of the IVT (as Bolzano claimed), Kästner apparently did not.